aep-dev/aep.dev/aip/general/0213/aip.md

 An API **must not** define a set of API-specific common components which live outside of its versioning structure.
-This prevents independent movement of particular versions and also causes problems for client libraries in many languages that compile the proto messages into classes.
+This prevents independent movement of particular versions and also causes problems for client libraries in many languages that compile protobuf messages into classes.

 An API **should not** define alternative representations of any of the existing common components described below, even within its versioning structure.

+### Extending common components

+An API **may** define extensions of the common components, and these **may** have a different namespace/package name.
+These extensions **must** be both semantically and wire-compatible with the existing common components for all relevant transport mechanisms (gRPC, JSON, ...), but may contain additional fields (as long as this doesn't break semantic or wire-compatibility).

+For example, Google **may** use `google.type.Money` in place of `aip.type.Money`, but `google.type.Money` **must** have all the same fields as `aip.type.Money`, with identical tag numbers and equivalent documentation.

 ## Existing common components

-The common components, which public-facing APIs **may** safely depend on, are defined canonically in the [AIP type][] repository.
-These include READMEs with guidance for each type, and -- when applicable -- definitions of type schemas, in both JSON Schema and protobuf formats.
-The protobufs are also published to the Buf Schema Sepository at [`buf.build/aip/type`][buf], and the JSON schemas are published to the [JSON Schema Store][] with names of the form `aip-type-money`.
+The common components, which public-facing APIs **may** safely depend on, are defined canonically in the [AIP common components][] repository.
+These include READMEs with canonical definitions for each component, and -- when applicable -- implementations of these definitions, in both JSON Schema and protobuf formats.
+The protobufs are also published to the Buf Schema Sepository at [`buf.build/aip/common`][buf], and the JSON schemas are published to the [JSON Schema Store][] with names beginning with `aip-`, for example `aip-type-money` or `aip-longrunning-operation`.

-While the [AIP type][] repository is canonical and has precedence over this list, some of the common components defined there include representations of the following concepts:
+While the [AIP common components][] repository is canonical and takes precedence over this list, some of the common components defined there include representations of the following concepts:

 ### API design patterns